bigchaindb/bigchaindb/CONTRIBUTING.md

     * Note that we call the main branch `develop` rather than `master`
 * [semantic versioning](http://semver.org/)

+Note: We have a slight variation on the GitHub Flow: we call the default branch `develop` rather than `master`.

 ### Step 1 - Fork bigchaindb on GitHub

 In your web browser, go to [the BigchainDB repository on GitHub](https://github.com/bigchaindb/bigchaindb) and click the `Fork` button in the top right corner.
 This creates a new Git repository named `bigchaindb` in _your_ GitHub account.